DeMarcoLab/openfibsem-docs/docs/autolamella/case_study_serial_liftout.md

 The goal of the preparatory steps is to prepare the manipulator and grids for the workflow.

+#### Available via User Interface

+The manipulator preparation is available in AutoLiftout UI in the Tools menu.
+You will need to connect to the microscope, create / load an experiment and load a serial-liftout protocol before you can access it.

 #### Step 1 - Prepare Manipulator

 In this step we have to prepare and calibrate the manipulator.